Table of Contents

 AuthenticationProviderInterface | Base interface for other authentication interfaces |

-PreAuthenticationProviderInterface | The user is already authenticated when reaching the application, web servers usually define some environment variables |
+PreAuthenticationProviderInterface | The user is already authenticated when reaching the application; web servers usually define some environment variables |

-PasswordAuthenticationProviderInterface | Authentication methods that uses the username and password provided in the login form |
+PasswordAuthenticationProviderInterface | Authentication methods that use the username and password provided in the login form |

 OAuthAuthenticationProviderInterface | OAuth2 providers |

-PostAuthenticationProviderInterface | Two-Factor auhentication drivers, ask for confirmation code |
+PostAuthenticationProviderInterface | Two-Factor authentication drivers, ask for a confirmation code |

-SessionCheckProviderInterface | Providers that are able to check if the user session is valid |
+SessionCheckProviderInterface | Providers that can check if the user session is valid |

 PasswordAuthenticationProviderInterface